phoenixframework/phoenix/guides/controllers.md

 Phoenix allows us to change formats on the fly with the `_format` query string parameter.
 To make this happen, Phoenix requires an appropriately named view and an appropriately named template in the correct directory.

-As an example, let's take the `PageController` index action from a newly generated app.
+As an example, let's take `PageController`'s `index` action from a newly generated app.
 Out of the box, this has the right view `PageView`, the right templates directory (`lib/hello_web/templates/page`), and the right template for rendering HTML (`index.html.eex`.)

 ```elixir
 def index(conn, _params) do